pezcoral/datetimepicker/README.md

 # datetimepicker
-Add a bootstrap 5 datetimepicker
+Add a javascript bootstrap 5 datetimepicker

 See index.html